-A certifier assessing the hazards to the health and safety of the occupants from a partially complete building and site should consider matters including whether:
+A certifier assessing the hazards to the health and safety of the occupants from a partially complete building and site should consider whether:

-- the egress system for the completed building work isn't adversely affected by the remaining incomplete work or site. - access to and from the site is safe and does not present a hazard to occupants. - there are any features of the site that would present a hazard to the occupants of the completed part of the building work.
+- any fire safety systems serving the completed part of the building are fully operational and commissioned.
+Components of these systems may be located in, or affected, by the incomplete part of the building. - essential services serving the completed part of the building are fully operational. - the egress system for the completed building work isn't adversely affected by the remaining incomplete work or site. - access to and from the site is safe and does not present a hazard to occupants. - the partially completed building has required means of fire-fighting installed as per the BCA (as relevant) - there are any features of the site that would present a hazard to the occupants of the completed part of the building work.

-Example: The completed portion of a dwelling complies with the BCA.
-However, the required stairway providing access to the street frontage is still incomplete and temporary access is provided by a ladder.
-A certifier determining an application for an occupation certificate for the complete portion would consider that there is a hazard to the occupants of the building and would not issue an OC.
+Example: The completed part of a building has a fire-isolated exit that complies with the BCA incorporating a compliant discharge to the public road.
+However, incomplete construction works have obstructed the discharge therefore creating a hazard to the occupants of the completed part of the building.
+A certifier determining an application for an OC would consider that there is a hazard to the occupants of the building and would not issue an OC.

-To enable the proper consideration of an application for an OC a certifier may need to carry out more than one inspection of a completed building, such as where the inspection was not satisfactory.
+To enable the proper consideration of an application for an OC a certifier may need to carry more than one inspection of a completed building, such as where the inspection was not satisfactory.
 A certifier may consider that an inspection was not satisfactory due to many reasons such as non-compliances, or the building not being completed at the time of the inspection.